-Melt 1 Tbs butter.
-Sautee 1/2 the onions, 1/2 the tomatoes and the garlic for 5 minutes.
+Melt 1 Tbsp. butter.
+Sautee half the onions, half the tomatoes, and the garlic for 5 minutes.
 Turn off the heat.

-Add both cans of beans to the pan.
+Add the can of chili beans to the pan.
 Press down on the beans with a potato masher or cylinder roller to smash the beans.
-Bonus if you have any angst on the day these are prepared you can take it out on the beans.
-Smash it, smash it good!
+Bonus if you have any angst on the day these are prepared, you can take it out on the beans.
+Smash it, smash it well!

 Add the can of refried beans to the pan, then stir everything together to combine.

 Place into a greased, oven-proof dish.
 Top with cheese, the rest of the tomatoes and onions, and green onions.
 Place in the oven for 8-10 minutes until the cheese is melted.